U.S. Stock Futures Waver After S&P 500's Third Straight Record Close

 Markets are anticipating fresh cues on the health of the U.S. economy and potential changes to monetary policy on Thursday, when Fed Chairman Jerome Powell is expected to signal shifts to the central bank's approach to managing inflation at the annual Jackson Hole Economic Policy Symposium.

 Investors are also watching the progress of hurricane Laura as it gathers strength and churns toward Texas and Louisiana.
-The hurricane is expected to produce a life-threatening storm surge, extreme winds, and flash flooding over eastern Texas and Louisiana, the National Hurricane Centre said at 2 a.m.
+It is expected to strengthen to a Category 4 storm and forecast to produce a life-threatening storm surge, extreme winds and flash flooding over eastern Texas and Louisiana, the National Hurricane Center said at 5 a.m.
 ET.

-Brent crude, the international oil benchmark, edged up 0.1% to $46.36 a barrel, while U.S. crude prices were largely flat.
+Brent crude, the international oil benchmark, edged down 0.3% to $46.17 a barrel, while U.S. crude prices fell 0.5% to $43.15.
 Stockpiles of fuel are presently high due to the pandemic's impact on demand, potentially minimizing the disruption on energy prices from the storms.
-Gasoline futures, which on Monday surged to their highest level since early March, fell 0.8% Wednesday.
+Gasoline futures, which on Monday surged to their highest level since early March, fell 0.6% Wednesday.

 "It's too early to tell if there's going to be major economic damage yet, " said Mr. Park.
 "At the moment, it seems to be playing out over concerns over the oil price, rather than a border impact on the equity market."